AppHatchery/Fabla-Front-end/README.md

 #### Services
-This layer contains the services that the application uses—for example, the notification service.
+This layer contains the services that the application uses — for example, the notification service.

+## Github Actions
+using GitHub Actions to run automatic tests when commits or Pull Requests happen to the main or dev branch.
+There is a workflow file in the `.github/workflows` folder, which is in `.yml` format.
+This file will run all tests found in the test folder at the root of the repository.

 ## Tests
 To run local tests on your machine, you can run the following: